lmponcio/lmponcio/README.md

 ### 👨‍💻 &nbsp;About Me :

-I'm a Developer, Engineer, and Educator based in Sydney.
-I am passionate about automating workflows, web technologies, and cloud computing.
+I'm a Developer and Engineer based in Sydney.
+I am passionate about automating workflows.

 - ⭐ I have significant experience in developing Python and LISP scripts for task automation, coupled with valuable experience as an Engineering Manager.
 - 🔭 Currently, I am employed as an Educator at Code Camp.